Chevrolet Opala: Development

-In the fall of 1970, a more luxurious version was added called Comodoro, reflecting Europe's Opel Commodore.
-The Comodoro-4 received a somewhat more powerful version of the 2.5 liter four cylinder engine in some model years, with 88 PS rather than 80 PS.
-The same engine was used in the Opala SS-4.
+In the fall of 1970, a better equipped version called Comodoro was added, the name reflecting Europe's Opel Commodore.
+The Comodoro-4 received a somewhat more powerful version of the 2.5 liter, four-cylinder engine in some model years, with 88 PS rather than 80 PS.
+The same engine was also used in the Opala SS-4.
 Even more luxurious was the Diplomata, which was released in November 1979.

 Under the hood, which hinged forwards, in the European style, the Opala originally offered only two engine choices: a 2512 cc four-cylinder and a 3768 cc straight-six.
 These engine were of traditional design for the era, with cast iron cylinder block and head, and overhead valves, actuated by pushrods and a camshaft mounted in the block, and pressed-steel rocker arms, whose spherical fulcrum was GM's proprietary design.
 Fuel was fed from either single or double-barrel carburetors.
-The engines had already been used for years in the USA: the 153 cu in four had debuted in the 1962 Chevy II—becoming the first inline four in a Chevrolet since 1928—and the 230 cu in six appeared in the 1963 Impala.
+The engines had already been used for years in the USA: the 153 cu in four had debuted in the 1962 Chevy II—becoming the first inline-four in a Chevrolet since 1928—and the 230 cu in six appeared in the 1963 Impala.
 The 3.8 L six-cylinder was replaced by a bigger (4093 cc) version in 1971.
 In 1973 GM do Brasil engineers decreased the four-cylinder engine's stroke to 3 inches and increased the length of the connecting rods to 6 inches to reduce vibrations, and simultaneously increased the bores to 4 inches diameter to keep the overall displacement (2471 cc) similar to what it had been.
 (The bore and stroke of this Brazilian engine are exactly the same as the later Iron Duke engine designed and built by Pontiac, but the two engines are otherwise unrelated and do not share any parts.)